cloudnostics/OpenInstanceWatch/README.md

 ## Architecture

 The architecture of the solution is based on the following components:
-1. Lambda function to list all EC2 and RDS instances in all regions
+* Lambda function to list all EC2 and RDS instances in all regions, currently a python function using the python v3.13 runtime.
+* Lambda execution role.
-2. SNS topic to send the list of instances to the subscribers
+* An SNS topic to send the list of instances to the subscribers
-3. Scheduled EventBridge Event Rule to trigger the Lambda function once a day
+* Scheduled EventBridge Event Rule to trigger the Lambda function once a day

 ## Installation